 Even with legal validity, social stigma is another factor women have to consider.
 “Women who come are hesitant and do not share their health problem easily,” says nurse Lovely Yasmin.
 “They expect complete confidentiality… as people are religious and [the woman] might have problems at home or in her locality.”

 The programme also provides vital post-procedure care –most commonly pain relief- of which many women who undergo menstrual regulation, would be unable to afford themselves.
 Shana Khatun, 34 says “After the menstrual regulation services the hospital gave me a number of medicines I could take, I was also prescribed a few medicines which I could not buy due to [my] poor financial condition.”

 Shubhutara is another client.
 She’s 32 and a mother of four, and decided to undergo menstrual regulation services after finding out she was pregnant again.

 “Even though I have [undergone] menstrual regulation I would not want to tell others,” she says.
 “They will feel I have sinned and they will insult me.”

 Several of the women feared being identified by the community, saying they would face a backlash due to conservative religious beliefs held in the region.

 Shana Khatun says she found the hospital trustworthy and helpful.
 “I will be very cautious that I should not get pregnant again,” she says.
 “However in the event I get pregnant again, then I will come to this hospital only.”

 IPPF’s Innovation Programme supports small scale initiatives, which test new ways to tackle the biggest challenges in sexual and reproductive health and rights.
-Each project is partnered with a research organization to ensure their impact is measured and learning shared to improve the efficacy and evidence-base of our programming.
+Each project is partnered with a research organization, in this case the University of Leicester, to ensure their impact is measured and learning shared to improve the efficacy and evidence-base of our programming.